 The process of placing a bridge will depend upon the use of implants or existing teeth as the anchors for the new bridge.
 When implants are placed the surgical phase will be followed by several weeks or months of healing, during which a temporary restoration will be placed.
-Dr. Wingate will explain the steps in your treatment plan and coordinate care as needed with a local oral surgeon.
+Dr. Jenne will explain the steps in your treatment plan and coordinate care as needed with a local oral surgeon.

 Once implants have healed or existing teeth are prepared, dental impressions are taken and your custom dental bridge will be fabricated to your unique specifications.
-Dr. Wingate will place the bridge at a subsequent visit to complete your new smile.
+Dr. Jenne will place the bridge at a subsequent visit to complete your new smile.

 Dental Bridge FAQs

 Will my new bridge match my existing teeth?

 Yes.
 Your dentist will make sure the new dental bridge is color-matched and shaped to seamlessly fit your smile.
 Modern dental bridges come with more customizable options than ever before.
 A fixed dental bridge is almost unnoticeable during regular everyday use.